Lofoten Revealed: How to Shoot Without the Crowds — Insider Guide

 Square panorama of Skagsanden rocks and pool, viewing Hustinden peak.
 A workshop participant captures the scale during a Jan Smid, Master QEP photo expedition & workshop.

-The Waterfall Reality Check: Why I Skip the Bø "Waterfall" for Sørvågen
+The Waterfall Reality Check: Skip Bø for Sørvågen

-This is one of the first "insider secrets" I share with every expedition participant: Stop following generic guidebooks blindly.
-Many Lofoten photography guides feature a waterfall at (near Flakstadpollen).
-To put it bluntly, it is a disappointing trickle.
-It appears in guides only because it’s easy to find and right next to the road, not because it’s actually impressive.
-It might look okay in a tight crop, but it’s rarely worth a dedicated stop on a professional photo tour.
+This is one of the first "insider secrets" I share with every expedition: stop following generic guidebooks blindly.
+Many guides feature a waterfall at Bø (near Flakstadpollen).
+To put it bluntly, it’s a disappointing trickle.
+It only appears in guidebooks because it’s five meters from the road, not because it’s actually impressive.

-Trust my 25 expeditions worth of experience: Drive past the trickle at .
+• The Verdict: After 25 expeditions, my advice remains: Drive past the trickle at Bø.
 Continue to Sørvågen.
-You will understand why immediately.
+You will understand why the moment you set up your tripod.

 Powerful waterfalls in Sørvågen valley, Lofoten Islands, captured by Jan Smid (Master QEP) during a private photo expedition, featuring expert Arctic landscape photography.